Heralding entangled optical photons from a microwave quantum processor: Protocol

+We now explain how our architecture heralds microwave-optical Bell pairs and entangles them into graph states.
+Our protocol runs on a clock cycle, which we refer to as an RSG cycle.
+Each block in our architecture executes the same set of instructions every RSG cycle. \figref{fig:RSG_flow} shows the order of the steps that have to be executed.

+The RSG cycle time sets the rate at which resource states can be generated from a single superconducting processor.
+By building several copies of a single RSG, the total resource-state generation rate can be increased without increasing the complexity of control of a single RSG.
+With fusion-based quantum computing, the size of the resource state remains the same for an arbitrarily large computation---scaling simply becomes a question of how fast we can produce the resource states and how many RSGs we can afford to build.
+In principle, the resource state can consist of just four optical qubits~\cite{bartolucci_fusion-based_2023}, but bigger resource states tolerate more errors and are therefore desirable~\cite{bombin_fault-tolerant_2023}.

-\paragraph*{Protocol.} Our protocol runs on a clock cycle.
-We first execute an active reset~\cite{zhou_rapid_2021} on all qubits to force them to the ground state.
-The qubits are detuned away from the mechanical modes so that they are not yet hybridized.
-A single laser pulse then pumps the two transducers simultaneously with equal intensity.
+The first step of an RSG cycle is an active reset~\cite{zhou_rapid_2021} on all transmons to force them to the ground state.
+The transmons are detuned away from the mechanical mode of the transducer to which they are coupled so that the electrical and mechanical modes are not yet hybridized, thus ensuring that the photons produced in the optomechanical down-conversion are spectrally pure.
+A single laser pulse then pumps the two transducers in each dual-rail qubit simultaneously and with equal intensity.
 In the idealized system, the optomechanical interaction produces the two-mode squeezed vacuum state

-in each transducer, where $\lambda$ is a squeezing parameter that quantifies the amount of microwave-optics spontaneous down-conversion~\cite{gerry_introductory_2004, hofer_quantum_2011} and $\vert n_{\mathrm{m(o)}}\rangle$ the $n$th Fock state of the mechanical (optical) mode.
+in each transducer, where $\lambda$ is a squeezing parameter that quantifies the amount of optomechanical spontaneous down-conversion~\cite{hofer_quantum_2011} and $\vert n_{\mathrm{m(o)}}\rangle$ the $n$th Fock state of the mechanical (optical) mode.
+Because the optical cavity is strongly coupled to the external waveguide, the optical mode entangled with the mechanics is a traveling wave packet.
 For an open transducer system coupling to the environment, the state is represented by a density matrix $\hat{\rho}$ and the squeezing is given by the time integral of the optomechanical scattering rate $\Gamma_{\mathrm{om}} = 4\vert G(t)\vert^2/\kappa$, with $\kappa$ the optical linewidth~\cite{hofer_quantum_2011}.
+We return to the treatment of the open system in Section \ref{sec:performance}.